dev-augustin/MemoryGame/README.md

 1. In Game Rule: When Player 1 wins, player 1 should continue to play. only when he does not match tiles, player 2 should get turn to play.

 2. At the end of the game, before the final card is flipped, game status alert is displayed.
-Need t fix it
+Need to fix it